 “We are going to take the Prospect down to sail-out depth now.
 Hold tight until I give you the go.”

 Hemi got on the ship PA and flipped the switch for both internal and external speakers.
 “Gregory, lock down all the external hatches as you come back inside.
-Owen and Bastian, come up to the control room, we are going to dive the boat to sail-out depth.”
+Owen and Bastian, come up to the control room—we are going to dive the boat to sail-out depth.”

 Moments later the entire crew converged on the control room.
 Gregory was climbing down from the sail, sealing the hatch above his head.
 Bastian and Owen were climbing up the ladder into the control room, and Chips arrived in the navigation and sonar compartment just under the control room with Captain Percy.

-Captain Percy looked at Chips knowing the question she wanted to ask was obvious and unnecessary, but she asked it anyway: “why the fuck are you here?”
+Captain Percy looked at Chips, knowing the question she wanted to ask was obvious and unnecessary, but she asked it anyway.
+“Why the fuck are you here?”

-“If we fuckin’ go down, I want to be right next to you when you know death is on you Captain Percy.
+“If we fuckin’ go down, I want to be right next to you when you know death is on you, Captain Percy.
 I want to be able to look you in the eye when tell you: I fuckin’ told ya so,” said Chips.

-“On every trip to hell Chips, a crowd of people stand on shore waving.
-And they shout their goodbyes, but they don’t say ‘bon voyage’, they say ’I told you so,” replied Percy.
+“On every trip to hell, Chips, a crowd of people stand on shore waving.
+And they shout their goodbyes, but they don’t say ‘bon voyage’, they say ’I told you so,’” replied Percy.
 “If you’re gonna be up here, sit at the radar and let us know if we’re going to have a surprise audience for this operation.”

-Captain Percy waited for Gregory to clear the ladder from the control room on his way to the lowest deck of the boat with his instructions from Hemi before she climbed up into the control room which was once again at capacity with its full complement of four people.
+Captain Percy waited for Gregory to clear the ladder from the control room on his way to the lowest deck of the boat with his instructions from Hemi before she climbed up into the control room, which was once again at capacity with its full complement of four people.

 “OK, Bastian.
-Give us a two knot creep.
+Give us a two-knot creep.
 We want just enough to keep us steady against the motion of the water,” said Hemi.

 Bastian nudged the throttle forward, and they heard the hum of the electric motors rise from the depths of the boat as the propeller came under torque.